stacklane/docs/🗄/Article/scripting/queries.md

 This will return an `Article` where `Article.metadata.title == 'The Title'`;

-## Embedded Lists
+# Embedded Lists {#embedded-lists}

 Lists of embedded models come with important limitations.
 Chiefly they only match when the _entire_ embedded model in the list matches all given fields.
-In other words, when embedded models are in a list, it's not possible search for a partial field match (unless querying a unique value field).
+In other words, when embedded models are in a list, it's not possible to search for a partial field match (unless querying a unique value field).

 Therefore if needing to query against lists of embedded values, then it's recommended to